ant-design-blazor/CssInCsharp/generators/README.md

 # CssInCSharp Generator

-In order to be able to migrate cssinjs style code or css style files to C# code, CssInCSharp implements a code migration tool.
+In order to be able to migrate cssinjs style code or css style files to C# code, CssInCSharp implements a code converter tool.

 ## Usage
 Install the command-line tools